 National Water Census

-Advances in the science of ecological water rely on the development of techniques that can be used to link elements of hydrologic regimes to estimates or indicators of how a range of aquatic organisms living in the ecosystem will biologically respond.
-Rather than requiring a complete inventory of how survival, reproduction, and mortality of all aquatic species are affected by a range of hydrologic processes, these techniques allow managers to draw broader inferences about the overall ecological response.
-Developing accurate and reliable metrics requires studying biological responses – such as how different types of aquatic habitats respond to hydrologic changes and researching how aquatic organisms (for example, fish and invertebrates) in aquatic systems physiologically and behaviorally respond to key hydrologic variables in order to identify representative (indicator) species which can be used to draw broader inferences about how the full community is likely to be affected.
+Advances in ecological water studies rely on the development of techniques that can be used to link elements of hydrologic regimes to estimates or indicators of how a range of aquatic organisms living in the ecosystem will biologically respond.
+Developing accurate and reliable metrics requires studying biological responses – such as how different types of aquatic habitats respond to hydrologic changes and researching how aquatic organisms respond to key hydrologic variables – in order to identify indicator species which can be used to draw broader inferences about how the full community is likely to be affected.
 In a stream ecosystem, this includes aspects of the stream's hydrograph – for example, the seasonality, timing, and frequency of low and high flows, as well as the speed (or rate) at which hydrologic processes occur.
-It could also include water quality characteristics, such as dissolved oxygen, temperature, or other factors that are known to influence the occurance and distribution of aquatic organisms.
+It could also include water-quality characteristics, such as dissolved oxygen, temperature, or other factors that are known to influence the occurrence and distribution of aquatic organisms.